The Definitive CTO Guide to Train Your Team on Git

 Asking git questions makes no sense in the on-site interview.
-Embedding some required git knowledge in the homework assignment, or screening by looking pull requests to open source repositories, helps you a lot more.
+Embedding some required git knowledge in the homework assignment, or screening by looking at pull requests to open source repositories, helps you a lot more.

 Once you finish hiring, your task is not done.
 You will have to onboard your developer.

-During the on boarding process, unlearning habits that conflict with your workflow is just as important as learning.
+During the onboarding process, unlearning habits that conflict with your workflow is just as important as learning.

 Some people always commit to master, because they work on their own.
 Tell them why this habit cannot work.
 Tell them how your teamwork will be compromised by them committing to master, while others follow their own workflow.
 Set clear expectations, and make sure all future violations are caught.
 It’s possible that even after your clear explanations, a few people won’t cooperate, but that’s fine.
 The probation period should reveal shortcomings of developers you cannot cooperate with.

 Some developers have never submitted a pull request in their lives.
-(Note that if you follow my advice, you will only hire developers who have submitted a pull request before, either to your code base or to an open source repository.)
+(Note that if you follow my advice, you will only hire developers who have submitted a pull request before, either to your codebase or to an open-source repository.)
 If you have to onboard someone who has no experience with pull requests, and you need pull requests in your workflow, again, set your boundaries.
 The people you work with should be intelligent and cooperative enough to both learn your company's processes and contribute to your team.

 Do you remember the term pull request?
 Some people have no idea what it is.
 Why?
 Because they may be using GitLab for instance, which uses merge requests.
 Check out this comparison between pull requests and merge requests.
 While some people use GitHub, others use GitLab or BitBucket.
-It's important to understand the differences among these platforms.
+It's important to understand the differences between these platforms.

 You have to be prepared that some people may have no experience with your tool of choice.
-They will have to learn it based on your on boarding plan.
+They will have to learn it based on your onboarding plan.
 I personally have worked with Microsoft VSS, CVS, GitHub, and GitLab.
 Learning a new method is not a big deal.

-Assuming the choice of web interface is decided, developers still need command line git knowledge.
+Assuming the choice of web interface is decided, developers still need command-line git knowledge.
 Therefore, it is vital that you provide your developers with some resources in case they get stuck.
 The best tutorials are interactive, because developers can experiment without damaging your git tree.
 Some examples are:

-- https://learngitbranching.js.org/: interactive tutorial
+- https://learngitbranching.js.org/: an interactive tutorial